LinkedInLearning/exam-tips-designing-microsoft-azure-infrastructure-solutions-az-305-3092980/tips-readme.md

     git clone https://github.com/Azure-Samples/functions-storage-managed-identity.git
     ```

-    CD into the functions folder and run code . to open visual studio code
+    CD into the cloned fodler and run code . to open visual studio code

     Edit src\Functions.cs and change line 90 from